Deeper regional Britain

 A few especially good ways to get beyond the obvious and explore Britain with a bit more depth.

-Regions that reward a long weekend
+Regions that reward a longer break

 Places with enough range, texture, and character to keep a few unhurried days feeling properly full.